The Card Grid Problem: Why 3 Identical Cards Kill Your Conversion

 2. No Visual Hierarchy

-When every card has the same visual weight, none of them communicate importance.
+When every card carries the same visual weight, none of them claims importance.
 Is Feature One more important than Feature Three?
-The design gives no signal.
-The user has to read all three to figure it out, and most users will not.
+The layout gives no signal, so the user has to read all three to find out, and most won't.

 3. It Screams "Template"